5 killed, 35 injured as bus carrying pilgrims falls into gorge in Gujarat

 The bus driver was among the deceased, comprising three men and two women, according to police.

-A total of 35 passengers were undergoing treatment at the nearby community health centres (CHCs), with 17 referred to the civil hospital at Ahwa in the district, Patil said.
+A total of 35 passengers were taken to the nearby community health centres (CHCs) for treatment, and 17 of them were referred to the civil hospital at Ahwa in the district, Patil said.

-The pilgrims, hailing from Guna, Shivpuri and Ashok Nagar districts in Madhya Pradesh, had set out on four different buses on December 23, 2024 on a trip to religious places across various states, he said.
+The pilgrims, hailing from Madhya Pradesh, had set out on four different buses on December 23, 2024 on a trip to religious places across various states, he said.

 Dang Collector Mahesh Patel said the unfortunate incident occurred after one of the four buses carrying the pilgrims fell into the gorge.